Home / Treatment / Chemotherapy / Key Chemotherapy Statistics

 Cost of Chemotherapy

-The final complicating factor is that chemotherapy is rarely the only course of treatment a patient receives, so financial data is usually reported as “cost of treatment” rather than cost of chemotherapy specifically.
+The final issue is that chemotherapy is rarely the only treatment.
+Costs are usually reported as “cost of treatment,” not as the cost of chemotherapy.

 Estimated Cancer Treatment Costs by Cancer Type